 In addition, success rates for low-income and disadvantaged communities were higher than other proposals.
 More than half (52%) of the proposals that self-identified their communities as “low income” were selected, compared to just 6% of proposals from other communities.

-Low-capacity communities were less successful in securing grants
+Low-capacity communities were more successful in securing grants

-Communities have different capacities to apply for and secure federal grant funding.
-Applications from low-capacity communities—those without key local government positions, expertise, or resources—had lower rates of success and received fewer grants (see Methods and Data Sources and the Rural Capacity Index).
-Proposals from low-capacity communities were selected 19% of the time, while proposals from high-capacity communities were selected 36% of the time.
-Fewer than half of grants were awarded to communities with low capacity.
+Communities have different capacities to apply for and secure federal grant funding and there is a history of low-capacity places missing out on funding opportunities.
+This analysis shows that CWDG applications from low-capacity communities—those without key local government positions, expertise, or resources—had relatively higher rates of success and received more grants (see Methods and Data Sources and the Rural Capacity Index).
+Proposals from low-capacity communities were selected 36% of the time, while proposals from high-capacity communities were selected 19% of the time.

-But this also points to a problem: lower-capacity communities particularly need assistance.
-These communities are generally smaller and often rural.
-They may lack administrative and technical staff to submit competitive grant proposals and manage complex projects.
-Assistance may be necessary to help low-capacity communities successfully compete for grant funding, including project identification, grant writing, and grant administration.
+This indicates that the Forest Service was somewhat successful overcoming barriers faced by low-capacity communities that hope to compete for federal funding.
+These barriers can include a lack of administrative and technical staff needed to submit competitive grant proposals and manage complex projects.
+Further research will be needed to identify how this round of CWDG grants was able to overcome these obstacles, and whether additional assistance may be necessary to help low-capacity communities successfully compete for future grant funding, including project identification, grant writing, and grant administration.

 Opportunities to improve the CWDG program